Oil viscosity determines both volumetric and mechanical efficiencies. It also sets the limits of the optimum operating range of a hydraulic system.

-The energy loss due to friction in a fluid is due to its viscosity.
-When a fluid moves, a shear stress develops in it, the magnitude of which depends on the viscosity of the fluid.
+The loss of energy due to friction in a fluid is due precisely to its viscosity.
+The instant a liquid or gas is in motion, a frictional force arises within it.
+This force is directly related to the viscosity of the fluid.

 What is oil viscosity

-Viscosity is a measure of the thickness of the oil or its resistance to flow.
+The viscosity of the oil measures its resistance to flow.
+The higher the viscosity, the thicker the oil and vice versa.
+A concept that is fundamental to proper lubrication.
 Viscosity is perhaps the most important characteristic of hydraulic oil.
 Viscosity grade is measured in the Saybolt Second Universal (SSU) unit.

 What is the oil viscosity index